Aalto-Electric-Drives/motulator/docs/source/control/speed_ctrl.rst

 Speed Control
 =============

 Proportional-integral (PI) control is widely used in machine drives.
 A standard one-degree-of-freedom (1DOF) PI controller manipulates only the control error, i.e., it has single input and single output.
 Its two-degrees-of-freedom (2DOF) variants have two inputs (reference signal and feedback signal), which allows to design disturbance rejection and reference tracking separately [#Sko1996]_.
-In the following, we will use a speed controller as an example, cf. the :class:`motulator.drive.control.SpeedCtrl` class.
+In the following, we will use a speed controller as an example, cf. the :class:`motulator.drive.control.SpeedController` class.
 The presented control design can be extended to many other control tasks as well.

 Continuous-Time Design
 ----------------------